santoshborate/solid-principles/readme.md

 **Depend on abstractions, not on concretions.**

+The principle states:

+    High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

+    Abstractions should not depend on details.
+Details should depend on abstractions.

 **Description:**

 Classes should not depend on concrete details of other classes.
 Even classes from a high domain level should not handle the specific details of components from a lower level.
 Both low and high level classes should depend on the same abstractions.
 To create specific behavior you can use techniques like inheritance or interfaces.